What is Hikone Castle?

 Enjoying the Seasons

-Summer: Fresh Greenery and Cool Breezes
+Summer: Fresh greenery and cool breezes

-Visiting in autumn is especially recommended for photography enthusiasts.
+Autumn visits are especially recommended for photography enthusiasts.

-Winter: Snowy Landscape of Hikone Castle
+Winter: Snow-covered Hikone Castle

 Nearby Attractions